The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 1) When the probe stays away from the mobile phone or the oven temperature is below 122°F for ten minutes, the probe will automatically turn off.
 Please press the ‘ON’ button to restart the Bluetooth connection

-2) The communication distance is limited to 3.3 ft when the probe is inside a metal shielded oven
+2) The communication distance is limited to 3.3 ft when the probe is inside a metal-shielded oven

 3) Do not put probes without food into the barbecue oven

-4) Barbecue food should be lower than 185°F. The oven temperature should be lower than 527°F. If exceed this limit, the probe is going to be permanently damaged.
+4) Barbecue food should be lower than 185°F. The oven temperature should be lower than 527°F. If exceeds this limit, the probe is going to be permanently damaged.
 When this happens, the user should quickly remove the probe

 5)The Smart Wireless BBQ Thermometer product works under high temperatures.
 Improper use will cause damage to the probe.
 In such circumstances, the manufacturer will not provide any warranty for repair and/or replacement services